NTSB: Errors led to BNSF train killing 2 in South Dakota

-EDGEMONT, S.D. — Federal investigators say human errors led to a BNSF Railway train striking and killing two railroad workers in South Dakota last year.
+EDGEMONT, S.D. — A series of human errors led to a BNSF Railway train striking and killing two railroad workers in South Dakota last year, federal investigators said Thursday.

 One of the workers killed was the designated lookout.
 According to the NTSB, the sight distance at the switch was inadequate for safely using a train approach warning method with only one lookout.

-Investigators also found the lookout did not devote his full attention to detecting approaching trains, and was not given the necessary equipment.
+Investigators also found the lookout did not devote his full attention to detecting approaching trains, and was not given the necessary equipment as required by federal regulations.

+In addition, the work group had incorrect information about the minimum-required sight distance and lacked the required time to move to a predetermined place of safety, the report found.

 BNSF says it will review the report and recommendations.